The Weihrauch degree of finding Nash equilibria in multiplayer games: An open question and a remark

-If it should hold that $\aouc^* \leW \Nash$, it would be very interesting to see how many players are needed to render the Weihrauch degree of finding Nash equilibria harder than the two player case.
-A distinction between player numbers that at first seemed very relevant to us is that two player games with rational payoffs have rational Nash equilibria, while for every algebraic number $\alpha \in \uint$ there is a three player game where every Nash equilibrium assigns $\alpha$ as weight to a particular action, as shown by Bubelis \cite{bubelis}.
+Should it hold that $\aouc^* \leW \Nash$, it would be very interesting to see how many players are needed to render the Weihrauch degree of finding Nash equilibria harder than the two-player case.
+A natural conjecture would be that this already occurs for three players.
+An important distinction between two-player and three-player games is that two-player games with rational payoffs have rational Nash equilibria, while for every algebraic number $\alpha \in \uint$ there is a three-player game where every Nash equilibrium assigns $\alpha$ as a weight to a particular action, as shown by Bubelis \cite{bubelis}.
 However, the construction employed by Bubelis does not yield a reduction $\BRoot \leqW \Nash_3$, as it requires a polynomial with $\alpha$ as a simple root as starting point.
 On the other hand, we know that even $\BRoot \leqW \Nash_2$ holds via Corollary \ref{corr:broot}, albeit with a very roundabout construction.
+Thus, this particular difference between two and three-player games is immaterial to the Weihrauch degrees concerned.